If you're looking for smoked haddock recipes, this is my favourite.

-I made this sweet corn soup with the last of our homegrown corn, and as the weather turns and the evenings get cooler it is the perfect cosy chowder to make.
+I made this fish and sweet corn soup with the last of our homegrown corn, and as the weather turns and the evenings get cooler it is the perfect cozy chowder to make.

-If, like me you love your sweet corn and you have any leftover, give this compound butter a try that I made to make some buttered sweet corn on the BBQ the other weekend too.
+If, like me you love your sweet corn and you have any leftovers, give this compound butter a try that I made to make some buttered sweet corn on the BBQ the other weekend too.
 But now, for the main event.
-Read on for the recipe of my smoked haddock and sweet corn soup...
+Read on for the recipe of my smoked haddock chowder with sweet corn and crispy bacon...

 Ingredients